AnkaKoxu/AnkaKoxu/README.md

--
-- I'm translator with passion 🇵🇱
+Polish translator with passion 🇵🇱

 <!---
 AnkaKoxu/AnkaKoxu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.